centrifuge/tinlake-pools-cli/README.md

    ipfs            read & save files on IPFS using Pinata registry        command-line util to manage pool metadata status          print a short summary for all known pools

-Configuration Variables:

-ETH_CHAIN
-    Current active eth chain (ethlive, kovan), set this to avoid delay introduced by ethlive

-POOL_BASE_DIR
-    Path to local pool metadata.
-Used for the registry updates.
-    Defaults to /home/lucasvo/code/tinlake-pools-mainnet

-POOL_REGISTRY_ADDRESS
-    Address of the registry contract for the specific environment

 Report bugs to <https://github.com/centrifuge/tinlake-pools-cli>.
 ```